C3n7ral051nt4g3ncy/WebOSINT/README.md

 # Requirements 🐍
 - [Python 3](https://www.python.org/downloads/)
 - Don't forget to install the requirements.txt
+- You will be limited in your search requests with the Hacker Target free API, you can purchase a Hacker Target membership and your API here: (https://hackertarget.com/scan-membership/)
+- For the WhoisXML API; this is an easy process and free, simply create an account and use the trial 500 free API requests:(https://whois.whoisxmlapi.com)

 <br>